Row-clustering of a Point Process-valued Matrix: Supplementary Files

-\subsection{GPU Acceleration}
+\subsubsection{GPU Acceleration}

 One computational bottleneck in our approach is the Monte Carlo (MC) approximation of the high-dimensional integration in \eqref{eq:monte}.
-Although we have employed the low-rank representations by FPCA in Section \ref{supsec:sampling} to facilitate MC sampling, this step still serves as one most computationally expensive part in our framework if using a naive direct calculation, due to massive number of sampling points for a precise MC integration.
+Although we have employed the low-rank representations by FPCA in Section \ref{supsec:sampling} to facilitate MC sampling, this step remains as the most computationally expensive part if using a naive direct calculation, due to the massive number of sampling points for a precise MC integration.

-Many researchers have embarked their efforts on improving the performance of MC integration; one of the most popular framework is \texttt{VEGAS} \cite{lepage1978new,ohl1999vegas} due to its user-friendly interface.
-However, \texttt{VEGAS}, which is CPU-based, may be over-stretched with dimensionality going up, since the required MC samples consequently increase dramatically.
-As a notable progress, GPU-based program, like \texttt{VegasFlow}\cite{carrazza2020vegasflow}, extremely boost the computation speed compared to the CPU-version program.
-It accelerates the computation with the \texttt{Numpy}-like API syntax, like \texttt{Tensorflow}, which are easy to talk to GPU.
-The similar treatments are implemented in our work, and the key is to transfer the summation loop in \eqref{eq:PPhat} into the form of array programming \cite{harris2020array}.
+Many researchers have embarked their efforts on improving the performance of MC integration.
+One of the most popular frameworks is \texttt{VEGAS} \cite{lepage1978new,ohl1999vegas} due to its user-friendly interface.
+However, \texttt{VEGAS}, which is CPU-based, may be over-stretched with dimensionality going up since the required MC samples consequently increase dramatically.
+As notable progress, GPU-based programs, like \texttt{VegasFlow}\cite{carrazza2020vegasflow}, extremely boosts the computation speed compared to the CPU-version program.
+It accelerates the computation with the \texttt{Numpy}-like API syntax, such as \texttt{Tensorflow}, which is easy to communicate to GPU.
+Similar treatments are implemented in our work, and the key is to transfer the summation loop in \eqref{eq:PPhat} into the form of array programming \cite{harris2020array}.
 For example, when we calculate $\bm{X}_c^{q}(t)$ in (\ref{S2.2}), the computation involves total $p^r_c\times Q$ sampled $\xi_{x,c,k}^r$ and $p^r_c\times I\times n$ of $\phi^r_{x,c,k}(u)$, if given $c$ and $r$.
 It will greatly reduce the running time if we utilize array programming.
 For example, in the case when we have $n=500$ sequences and $10,000$ MC points, our MS-MPP algorithm costs on average $30.09$ seconds to run $20$ ES iterations on RTX-8000 48G GPU.
 In contrast, it costs $275.87$ seconds on i7-7700HQ CPU if not using array programming.

-\section{Simulation Studies}
+\subsection{Simulation Studies}

-\textbf{Setting of X} In our synthetic data, we sample event sequences from $C$ heterogeneous clusters ($C=2,3,4$ or $5$).
+\textbf{Setting of $X_i^r( \cdot)$'s.} In our synthetic data, we sample event sequences from $C$ heterogeneous clusters ($C=2,3,4$ or $5$).
 Each cluster contains $500$ event sequences, and each event sequence contains $R=5$ event types.
 We experiment with each setting for $J=100$ times and investigate the average performance.
 In each trial, we set,

 for $r=1,\cdots,R$ and $c=1,\cdots,C$, where $Z^{r}_{c,k}$'s and $Z'^{r}_{c,k}$'s are all independently sampled from the uniform distribution $\text{U}(-1,1)$ and $\zeta_k=(-1)^{k+1}(k+1)^{-2}$.
 We set the covariance function of $X^{r}_i(t)$ as,